 specified monitoring programme means a monitoring programme specified by the Chief Executive Officer in a works approval or a licence.

-[Regulation 17 inserted in Gazette 5 Jan 2001 p.
+[Regulation 17 inserted by Gazette 5 Jan 2001 p.
 115.]

 18. Conditions prescribed (Act s.
 62(2))

 There is prescribed for the purposes of section 62(2) of the Act as a condition of a works approval or licence the condition that if the Chief Executive Officer certifies that the results of a specified monitoring programme or measurements taken for the purposes of a specified monitoring programme may be relevant to determining whether or not there has been a breach of the Act or regulations made under the Act —